Our Favorite Easy Chili

 - 1/4–1/2 tsp. cayenne pepper

-- 26 oz. jar garlic marinara
+- 26 oz. jar garlic marinara (plain marinara)

-- 14.5 oz. can fire roasted diced tomatoes
+- 14.5 oz. can fire-roasted diced tomatoes

-- 1 cup beef broth
+- 1 cup bone broth (chicken, beef, or regular broth)

 - toppings: sour cream, shredded cheddar cheese, chopped cilantro, chopped onion